alessandro-amadelli/JS_OTP/README.md

 # JS_OTP_ENCRYPTION
 ## JavaScript One Time Pad encryption implementation

-This simple web page lets you encrypt and decrypt using One Time Pad (OTP) encryption which is a very simple encryption algorithm that offers perfect secrecy via a single use key.
+This very simple web site lets you encrypt and decrypt using One Time Pad (OTP) encryption which is an encryption algorithm that offers perfect secrecy via a single use key.

 ### Pros